 Plus, I discovered how to open my oven door to clean between the glass – it’s so easy to do!

 *This post contains affiliate links to support my blog, however, all opinions are my own, as always!
 This post is not sponsored in any way.

-I decided to try the only tool I had left in my arsenal – my Magic Erasers!
+Because I had given baking soda a go with little success, I decided to try one of my favorite tools in my cleaning arsenal – my Magic Erasers!
 I use them to clean our baseboards, cabinets (they’ve removed hair dye from my white bathroom cabinets plenty of times when I thought I had permanently stained them!), and to help eliminate the scuff marks left over from the boys kicking the doors with their boots in the winter time.

-I scrubbed and scrubbed (although, if you remember me mentioning my chicken arms earlier, you’ll know that I didn’t scrub too hard), and couldn’t believe the amount of gunk and brown water that came up with the eraser.
+I scrubbed our oven door glass, and couldn’t believe the amount of gunk and brown water that came up with the eraser.

 I scrubbed and scrubbed – and actually went through two Magic Erasers to get the leftover caked on bits of whatever that was left on the glass.
 AND IT CAME UP CLEAN!
 I feel like a total pro when it comes to cleaning the oven glass door now ;).